containerdb/containerdb/README.md

 # Container DB

+Databases as a Service.
 Create databases instantly, with automatic backups.
 Perfect for prototyping and running small apps.

 ![](http://d.pr/i/nUVrdv+)